UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 You are welcome to make your solutions publicly available, but **please wait until after the assignment due date.**

 The group project will be judged collectively - you do not need to say who did what.
 This will all be recorded by git logs anyways.

-You are welcome to use NLP-based tools like GitHub Co-pilot, but should be clear about what code was generated (same as stackoverflow).
-Please explicitly note what code was automatically generated using start/end comments.

 ## Textbook & Readings